 - Blow black smoke

 OK, we’re not out of the woods just yet.
 In addition to the air filter being saturated, the spark plug may also be oil/fuel contaminated.
 It’s known as spark plug fouling, and it’s caused by excess gas/oil inside the combustion chamber (flooding).

 In extreme cases of flooding, the cylinder fills with gas and prevents the engine from cranking over, a condition known as hydro-locking (remove the spark plug to fix).

-After you’ve checked and fixed your air filter, check your oil level and top up if needed, remove oil if too full.
-Now go ahead and crank over your engine without using a choke.
-If it starts it may blow white or black smoke, don’t worry, looks exciting but it’s normal.
+After you’ve checked and fixed your air filter, check your oil level and top up if needed; remove the oil if too full.
+Now, go ahead and crank over your engine without using a choke.
+If it starts, it may blow white or black smoke, don’t worry, looks exciting, but it’s normal.

 Why is my lawnmower smoking?
 The most common cause of a lawnmower’s smoking is too much engine oil.
 However, other possible causes include:

 - Leaking carburetor float needle

 - Latest Posts